Lightstreamer/Lightstreamer-example-StockList-adapter-java-remote-cluster/README.md

 ## Details

-Ad depicted in the architecture diagram below, in this project the Remote Server opens a listening TCP port and Proxy Adapters connects to it.
+As depicted in the architecture diagram below, in this project the Remote Server opens a listening TCP port and Proxy Adapters connects to it.

 ![General Architecture](architecture.svg)